-- 1) DRS_OES will review Verification of Observation, Mentee Evaluation and Mentee Portfolio forms to ensure Mentors are meeting expectations described in these Guidelines, including sufficient completion of the forms as well as adequate pre- and post-mediation de-briefings with mentees.
-Mentees, parties, DRS-OES staff, and other Mentors and mediators may raise concerns about a Mentor. - a) DRS-OES may inform those Mentors not meeting expectations of any concerns with regard to their performance and business practices. - b) On a case-by-case basis, depending upon the gravity and/or frequency of the concerns raised, DRS-OES may offer in writing a course for improvement to be completed within a specified time period.
-The offer may include curtailment, modification or suspension of Mentor status during the time period for the improvement goal to be met. - c) If a Mentor is provided such offer, the Mentor shall accept or reject the offer in writing within 10 days.

-d) If the Mentor accepts the recommendation, the Mentor shall inform DRS-OES of completion of the agreed course for improvement.
-If the Mentor status was curtailed, modified or suspended, DRS-OES will reinstate it once completion is reviewed and DRS-OES is satisfied the agreed goal for improvement has been met.

-2) The procedures available herein for improvement of Mentorship shall be offered solely at the discretion of DRS-OES.
-The availability herein of procedures for improvement of Mentorship shall not be construed to preclude any complainant's ability to file a formal complaint under the Complaint Procedures, even when a course for improvement has begun.
-However, if a formal complaint is filed after a course for improvement has begun, any steps taken by the Mentor under this section toward the goal for improvement shall be considered when determining possible sanctions under the Complaint Procedures.
-3) A mediator whose Mentor status is revoked may reapply for Mentor status after two years from the date of the revocation, or after the time frame otherwise imposed by the revoking entity.
+- 1) DRS will review Verification of Observation, Mentee Evaluation and Mentee Portfolio forms to ensure mentors are meeting expectations described in these Guidelines, including sufficient completion of the forms as well as adequate preand post-mediation de-briefings with mentees.
+Mentees, parties, DRS staff, and other mentors and mediators may raise concerns about a mentor. - a) DRS may inform those mentors not meeting expectations of any concerns with regard to their performance and business practices. - b) On a case-by-case basis, depending upon the gravity and/or frequency of the concerns raised, DRS may offer in writing a course for improvement to be completed within a specified time period.
+The offer may include curtailment, modification or suspension of mentor status during the time period for the improvement goal to be met. - c) If a mentor is provided such offer, the mentor shall accept or reject the offer in writing within ten (10) calendar days.
+The written response must be received by DRS within five (5) calendar days after expiration of the ten (10) day time period - d) If the mentor accepts the recommendation, the mentor shall inform DRS of completion of the agreed course for improvement.
+If the mentor status was curtailed, modified or suspended, DRS will reinstate it once completion is reviewed and DRS is satisfied the agreed goal for improvement has been met. - e) If the mentor does not accept the offer of DRS, DRS has the option of filing a formal complaint against the mentor pursuant to the Complaint Procedures. - 2) The procedures available herein for improvement of mentorship shall be offered solely at the discretion of DRS.
+The availability of procedures for improvement of mentorship shall not be construed to preclude any complainant's ability to file a formal complaint under the Complaint Procedures, even when a course for improvement has begun.
+However, if a formal complaint is filed after a course for improvement has begun, any steps taken by the mentor under this section toward the goal for improvement shall be considered when determining possible sanctions under the Complaint Procedures. - 3) A mediator whose mentor status is revoked may reapply for mentor status after two years from the date of the revocation, or after the time frame otherwise imposed by the revoking entity.